-- Snowmaking improvements for 2010-11 include 428 new HKD 5V-10 impulse tower guns, which added substantial firepower to Loon's already powerful snowmaking system.
+- Snowmaking upgrades since 2010-11 have included more than 650 new HKD 5V-10 impulse tower guns, which added substantial firepower to Loon's already powerful snowmaking system.

 - Conversion of all lighting over to compact fluorescent bulbs, which use approximately 75% less energy than incandescent bulbs

 - Installation of highly-efficient Buderus boilers upgrades, installation of highly-efficient Marathon water heaters

 - Motion sensors on restroom lights